Employee Wellbeing and the Safer Workspace

-Whether or not you exploit new sanitation tech, strict new cleaning protocols and careful oversight of cleaning schedules and procedures are crucial.
+Whether or not you use new sanitation tech, strict new cleaning protocols and careful oversight of cleaning schedules and procedures are crucial.
 Be sure to establish stringent cleaning protocols and schedules for all common areas and any shared workspaces.
-This includes pre-return inspections and HVAC and mechanicals checks.
+This includes pre-return inspections, as well as HVAC and mechanicals checks.
 How often will your cleaners be scheduled?
-How will you verify cleanings have been complete to your new stricter standards?
+How will you verify cleanings have been complete to your new, stricter standards?

 3. Space & resource planning for safe social distancing

 With only 30-50% of usable space remaining to you, your employee numbers will no doubt far outnumber the desks available.
 How will you stagger and schedule desk and room usage to remain safe and compliant?
 How many desks will your office be able to accommodate under the circumstances?
 In what configuration?
 How do you decide which people to bring back to the office, and when?
 Where will they sit, meet… and for how long?